The 27th annual Earth Week Clean Up of Nature Sites in Oakville

 THE MANY BENEFITS OF THE ANNUAL CLEAN UP

-“This annual event is the largest community-wide Clean Up in Canada during Earth Week.
-75,500 students and citizens have participated since 1992,” remarked Don Meade, a Board Member.
+“This annual event is the largest community-wide Clean Up in Canada during Earth Week,” remarked Don Meade, a Board Member.

 “The annual Clean Up encourages people to take care of their own neighbourhood and it has contributed to building community by bringing neighbours together.
 In addition, it saves tens of thousands of dollars a year for the local taxpayer and significantly boosts property values,” he stated.

-“The Clean Up campaign promotes awareness and respect for biodiversity, local nature and our trails, parks and waterways.
+“The Clean Up campaign is succeeding in promoting awareness and respect for biodiversity, local nature and our trails, parks and waterways.
 We are beautifying the local natural environment, protecting wildlife and benefiting people’s health while doing our best to encourage environmental activism in our schools and throughout our community,” he noted.

 The campaign has been a real grass roots accomplishment.
-Citizens concerned about littering and the protection of our local natural environment became coordinators of the Clean Up in their neighbourhood.
+Over the years, citizens concerned about littering and the protection of our local natural environment became coordinators of the Clean Up in their neighbourhood.

-Since 1992, there have been a total of 127 location coordinators.
+Since 1992, there have been a total of 133 location coordinators!

 Coordinators have primarily included individuals, families or groups of families working together.
-Over the years, other not for profit organizations have also taken a large role in participating in this community-wide effort; in 2015, sixteen local groups were involved as coordinators.
+Over the years, other not for profit organizations also have played a large role in encouraging participation in this community-wide effort.

 Coordinators have regularly reported that their neighbourhood has become a lot cleaner and a lot more liveable thanks to the annual clean up.
 Many have said that they have less and less to clean up each year with the larger pieces of garbage long ago removed.

-Last spring, we were very pleased that 42 nature sites were cleaned up.
-More than 3,900 kilograms of garbage and scrap metal were trucked away after being picked up by 1,000+ enthusiastic volunteers.
-Clearly, this campaign needs to continue and grow.
+Last spring, we were very pleased that a record 52 nature sites were cleaned up.
+More than 5,050 kilograms of garbage and scrap metal were trucked away after being picked up by 1,500+ enthusiastic volunteers.
+The response from the community for this event has been tremendous.